docker/docs/content/compose/gettingstarted.md

     ```

    In this example, `redis` is the hostname of the redis container on the
-   application's network.
-We use the default port for Redis, `6379`.
+   application's network and the default port, `6379` is used.

    > **Note**
    >